iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.0.19.010_02/report.md

 > Dr seemed to get his medical advice from a trump rally instead of science.<br> :date: __2020-10-29 04:24:25__

 > Had no therapists or psychiatrists available.
 Really only needed those services, so was unable to use.<br> :date: __2020-10-27 18:06:52__

-> Ever since covid hit.
-I do not get the same service and care that i got before.
-Not sure if i will be using this app or service anymore<br> :date: __2020-10-26 14:31:51__